cooper-org/cooper/docs/source/constrained_optimization.md

 where $\mathcal{L}(\vx, \vlambda, \vmu) = f(\vx) + \vlambda^\top \vg(\vx) + \vmu^\top \vh(\vx)$ is the Lagrangian function associated with the constrained minimization problem. $\vlambda \geq \vzero$ and $\vmu$ are the Lagrange multipliers associated with the inequality and equality constraints, respectively.
 We refer to $\vx$ as the **primal variables** of the CMP, and $\vlambda$ and $\vmu$ as the **dual variables**.

 An argmin-argmax point of the Lagrangian corresponds to a solution of the original CMP {cite:p}`boyd2004convex`.
-We refer to finding such a point as the **Lagrangian approach** to solving a constrained minimization problem. **Cooper** is primarily designed to solve CMPs using the Lagrangian approach, and it also implements alternative formulations such as the {py:class}`~cooper.formulation.AugmentedLagrangianFormulation` (see {doc}`formulations`).
+We refer to finding such a point as the **Lagrangian approach** to solving a constrained minimization problem. **Cooper** is primarily designed to solve constrained optimization problems using the Lagrangian approach, and it also implements alternative formulations such as the {py:class}`~cooper.formulation.AugmentedLagrangianFormulation` (see {doc}`formulations`).

 :::{admonition} Why does **Cooper** use the Lagrangian approach?
 **Cooper** is designed for solving constrained optimization problems that arise in deep learning applications.
 These problems are often **nonconvex** and **high-dimensional**, and may require **estimating constraints stochastically** from mini-batches of data.
 The Lagrangian approach is well-suited to these problems for several reasons: